Bosch vs. Kitchenaid Dishwashers: The Cleaning Crown

 Serviceability

-When it comes to servicing or repairing a dishwasher, not all appliance repair companies will work on a Bosch appliance, but are happy to handle a Kitchenaid model.
 This is because of Bosch’s more complex setup, and the more specific parts that they use.
-Equally, if it’s your doing a repair, Kitchenaid parts are much easier to find (especially since they’re built by Whirlpool) whereas Bosch parts might take a bit more effort.
+Equally, if it’s you doing a repair, Kitchenaid parts are much easier to find (especially since they’re built by Whirlpool) whereas Bosch parts might take a bit more effort.

-It’s like trying to go to the auto-parts store and buy a starter for a Ford F150.
+It’s like trying to go to the auto parts store and buy a starter for a Ford F150.
 They will likely have one vs a starter for a BMW.
 They might be able to get one, but it might require waiting for it to arrive vs having one sitting on the shelf.

 Ease of Use